fadelmajid/assignment-api/README.md

 TESTING
 -----------
-available automation testing with mochajs & chaijs just for the library. if you already run "node index.js", you can run the test by "npm test" on folder test in different terminal
+available automation testing with mochajs & chaijs just for the library.
+You can run the test by "npm test"